-Impairment of loan and interest receivables, trade receivables and deposits, other receivables and contract assets
+Impairment of loan and interest receivables, trade receivables and deposits and other receivables

-Management estimates the amount of loss allowance for ECL on loan and interest receivables, trade receivables and deposits, other receivables and contract assets based on their respective credit risk, which is determined by risk of default and expected loss rates.
+Management estimates the amount of loss allowance for ECL on loan and interest receivables, trade receivables and deposits and other receivables based on their respective credit risk, which is determined by risk of default and expected loss rates.
 The ECL allowance is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows with the consideration of expected future credit loss of the respective assets.
 The assessment of the credit risk of the respective assets involves high degrees of estimation and uncertainty about future economic conditions which have an adverse effect on debtors' business, debtors' creditworthiness, the payment delinquency or default in interest or principal payments.
 When the actual future cash flows are less than expected or more than expected, a material impairment loss or a material reversal of impairment loss may arise.

-Details of impairment of loan and interest receivables, trade receivables and deposits, other receivables and contract assets are disclosed in notes 21, 22, 23 and 40(d) to the consolidated financial statements.
+Details of impairment of loan and interest receivables, trade receivables and deposits and other receivables are disclosed in notes 21, 22, 23 and 41(d) to the consolidated financial statements.